storefront-x/storefront-x/docs/modules/vue-i18n.md

 It also uses the [@intlify/vite-plugin-vue-i18n](https://www.npmjs.com/package/@intlify/vite-plugin-vue-i18n) library for the `<i18n />` blocks in Vue SFCs.

-## `i18n/` concept
+## `i18n/messages/` concept

-The i18n concept allows us to add global translation messages.
+The `i18n/messages` concept allows us to add global translation messages.
 It contains files with names corresponding to the desired locale (`locale` field in `VUE_I18N_LOCALES`).
 These files default export object with translations.

+This concept is not overriding on the file bases, but instead overriding on the key bases of objects inside the files.
+This means that multiple `i18n/messages/en-US.ts` files are merged together, instead of overridden.

 ### Example